Tony Zayas 0:00

 That's good.
 That's fantastic.
 It's the platform sounds amazing.
 I'm curious of always going backwards of, you know, how did you get into it?
 What's the origin story?
 What, what brought you to the idea?
 And then you know, how did you start making it into real life?

-So and I think with the pandemic and everything, it’s even exasperate exasperated.
-That it’s, you know, challenge of technology for that K through 12.
-I see I have two kids as well, so I see it myself.
+And I think with the pandemic and everything, it's even exasperate exasperated.
+That it's, you know, challenge of technology for that K through 12.
+I see, I have two kids as well, so I see it myself.

 Reetu Gupta 4:43

 Yeah, absolutely.
 And COVID actually has done a really funny thing to education.
-I think there’s a short term impact and there’s a long term impact.
+I think there's a short term impact and there's a long term impact.
 And I think it has brought education finally into 2021.
-So we have an early 1950s anymore, which we Before COVID, when it comes to technology, like now every teacher, every professor has to be online has to be on zoom.
+So we are not in 1950s anymore, which we before COVID, when it comes to technology.
+Like now every teacher, every professor has to be online, has to be on zoom.
 And they are more open to technology.
 Now, if you present something to them, they will listen to you.
-Before that that was not the case.
-I’m a history professor, I don’t care about technology.
+Before that, that was not the case.
+I'm a history professor, I don't care about technology.
 Well, now you have to because you are teaching on technology.
 So it has definitely done that from overall higher education or education perspective, especially for college admissions.
-It has just disrupted big time, current process was so inefficient $10 billion are spent by colleges, colleges, in recruiting kids, which most people don’t know you and I, as parents do not know that.
+It has just disrupted big time, current process was so inefficient $10 billion are spent by colleges, colleges, in recruiting kids, which most people don't know.
+You and I, as parents do not know that.
 And on that $10 billion, they only get 1% return.
-There are better ways of doing things, just bring them to 2021 you’re talking to Gen Z, it has to be online, you can send this paper flyer to my daughter, for all boys college for my daughter.
-So that’s what is happening today.
-And that’s what we are disrupting.
+There are better ways of doing things, just bring them to 2021, you're talking to Gen Z, it has to be online, you can't send this paper flyer to my daughter, for all boys college, for my daughter.
+So that's what is happening today.
+And that's what we are disrupting.
 And with COVID.
-Everybody’s a lot more open to technology as well, as they’re seeing the need.
-There’s no escape from technology anymore.
+Everybody's a lot more open to technology, as well, as they're seeing the need.
+There's no escape from technology anymore.

 Andy Halko 6:14